sysadminmike/yadms/README.md

 ### couchdb replication

 In order to collect all of the couchdb docs to a central location the following design doc is required in each 'metric' database per datacenter/location/satelite couchdb, this allows for the periodic clearing up of these couchdbs without affecting the 'all_metrics' database.

+Note you could install postgres at a location and not replicate all locations to a single couchdb or if only one location then no need to separate couch and postgres and skip this bit.

 ```
 {